Seventy-second session of the United Nations General Assembly: General debate

 A voluntary 15-minute time limit for statements is to be observed in the general debate.
 According to the rules in place for the General Debate, the statements should be in one of the United Nations official languages of Arabic, Chinese, English, French, Russian or Spanish, and will be translated by the United Nations translators.

 Resolutions

 Resolutions came before the UNGA between October 2017 and summer 2018.

 The tenth emergency special session of the United Nations General Assembly was held in continuation during the tenure of this session on 21 December 2017 in regards to the status of Jerusalem.
-United Nations General Assembly resolution ES-10/L.22 passed by 128 votes to nine against with 21 absentees and 35 abstentions.
+United Nations General Assembly Resolution ES-10/L.22 passed by 128 votes to nine against with 21 absentees and 35 abstentions.

 Elections

 The election of non-permanent members to the Security Council for 2019–2020 was held on 8 June 2018, in which South Africa, Indonesia, Dominican Republic, Germany and Belgium were elected.

-An election to choose 18 members of the United Nations Human Rights Council for a three-year term will take place.
+An election to choose 18 members of the United Nations Human Rights Council for a three-year term took place.